CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Protocol: ANT+ and Bluetooth SMART

-Do you remember the Stages Gen 3 power meter described above?
+Do you remember the Stages Gen 3 power meter mentioned earlier?
 The 4iiii Precision power meter is the best budget option for Shimano groupset owners.

-4iiii power meters are only available for road Shimano groupsets (105, Ultegra, Dura-Ace, GRX, XT, and XTR), so this is their most significant disadvantage compared to Stages.
+The biggest disadvantage of the 4iiii power meter is that it’s only available for road Shimano groupsets (105, Ultegra, Dura-Ace, GRX, XT, and XTR), which is something to keep in mind when considering your options.

 The 4iiii Precision 2 has a much shorter battery life than the Stages power meter.
-So you will need to replace the CR2032 battery more often.
-However, the 4iiii Precision 3 comes with a crazy long battery life of up to 800h!
+This means that you will need to replace the CR2032 battery more often.
+However, the 4iiii Precision 3 has an incredibly long battery life of up to 800h!

 Main Features